mrahtz/gym-moving-dot/README.md

 starts at the top left corner.

-Training with actor-critic (A2C from OpenAI's baselines with one worker) takes about five minutes.
-Expect your graphs to look something like:
+Training with actor-critic (A2C from OpenAI's baselines with one worker) takes about five minutes to achieve good reward.
+After about 20 minutes of training, expect your graphs to look something like:

 ![](training.png)